-The District's consumption rate increased from 1.05 to 1.10, and the meter base rate increased 1.00 across meter sizes 3/4" to 2", 2.00 for 3" to 6" meters, and 4.00 for 8" meters during 2020.
+The District's consumption rate increased from \$1.10 to \$1.15, and the meter base rate increased \$1.00 across meter sizes 3/4" to 2", \$2.00 for 3" to 6" meters, and \$4.00 for 8" meters during 2021.
 The District is continuing to use current rates to fund asset expansion.
 This plan is possible because significant amounts of debt have been retired and the combined revenues between the water and wastewater system will be adequate to cover identified improvements.

-Current and other assets were relatively stable over 2020.
-Capital assets increased \$2.0 million as a result of corrections for a prior year's transfers of sewer assets from other governments and current year infrastructure additions.
-Deferred outflows of resources increased because of the implementation of a new asset retirement obligation standard related to wells.
+Current and other assets were relatively stable over 2021.
+Capital assets increased \$648 thousand as a result of current year land and infrastructure additions.